dmitring/yainterfaceliftdownloader/README.md

 # yainterfaceliftdownloader

-Yet another interfacelift downloader
+Yet another interfacelift downloader.
 It's a fun project.
-The main purpose is downloading of amazing landscapes from interfacelift.com for fun.
+The main purpose is downloading amazing landscapes from interfacelift.com for fun.
 Now the project is coming to the end.
 But there are still a few non-critical issues.

 ## The application has next functions:
 - Scan interfacelift.com, seek for new pictures.